MakieOrg/Makie.jl/docs/examples/plotting_functions/datashader.md

     # use type=Axis, so that Makie doesn't need to infer
     # the axis type, which can be expensive for a large amount of points
     axis = (; type=Axis),
+    # for documentation output we shouldn't calculate the image async,
+    # since it won't wait for the render to finish and inline a blank image
+    async = false,
     figure = (; figurepadding=0, resolution=(360*3, 160*3))
 )
 hidedecorations!(ax); hidespines!(ax)